 Diagnostic Imaging is a 22-month intensive program.
 Students receive an Associate of Applied Science (AAS) Degree.
 The Diagnostic Imaging program prepares students through a progressive, outcomes-based educational format.
 Content matter is categorized into specific modules that serve as tools for measuring student progress in every element of the program.
-Modules of study include Radiation Protection, Radiographic Procedures, Image Production and Evaluation, Equipment Maintenance and Operation, Patient Care and Management, and Clinical Radiography.

-The purpose of this program is to prepare students to practice as proficient, multi-skilled professionals in culturally diverse health care settings; to demonstrate outcomes required by the American Registry of Radiologic Technologists (ARRT) and program guidelines; and to apply for and successfully complete ARRT certification examinations.
+The purpose of this program is to prepare students to practice as proficient, multi-skilled professionals in culturally diverse health care settings.
+The LBCC program is designed to train students to demonstrate outcomes established by the American Society of Radiologic Technologists (ASRT), and to successfully complete the American Registry of Radiologic Technologists (ARRT) certification examination.

 A group of up to 25 students move through this training as a cohort.
-Classes are tailored specifically to these students, who attend class for approximately 40 hours a week.
+Classes are tailored specifically to these students, who attend class for approximately 40 hours per week.
 It does not follow the traditional college terms.